Social Security Disability Insurance: Characteristics

 Social Security disability beneficiaries have high poverty rates relative to other Social Security beneficiaries.
-About 24 percent of disabled workers have family income below the official poverty level in the United States compared to only 7.1 percent of retired workers (the largest group of Social Security beneficiaries).
-About 31 percent of disabled widow(er) beneficiaries and 36 percent of disabled adult children are poor.
+About 24% of disabled workers have family income below the official poverty level in the US, compared to 7.1% of retired workers (the largest group of Social Security beneficiaries).
+About 31% of disabled widow(er) beneficiaries and 36% of disabled adult children are poor.
 In total, 2.4 million disabled worker, widow(er), and adult child beneficiaries are poor.
-In addition, about 38 percent of Social Security disability beneficiaries experience material hardship, defined as having low or very low food security or an inability to pay utility bills or housing costs.
+About 38% of Social Security disability beneficiaries experience material hardship, defined as having low or very low food security or an inability to pay utility bills or housing costs.

-About 72 percent of Social Security disabled workers are between the ages of 50 and 66 and about 28 percent are under the age 50 (at Social Security's "full retirement age" (currently age 66), the Social Security Administration reclassifies disabled workers as retired workers).
-Twenty-four percent of disabled workers are African American.
+About 72% of Social Security disabled workers are between the ages of 50 and 66 and about 28% are under 50 (at Social Security's "full retirement age" (currently 66), SSA reclassifies disabled workers as retired workers).
+24% of disabled workers are African American.

-As expected from a program that is restricted to persons with severe disabilities, Social Security disability beneficiaries, relative to the general working age population in the United States, have very high rates of health problems and very high rates of hospitalization and medical visits.
+As expected from a program restricted to persons with severe disabilities, Social Security disability beneficiaries have very high rates of health problems, hospitalization, and medical visits relative to the general US working-age population.

 The work capacity of Social Security disability beneficiaries has been the subject of several studies and policy debates.
-Some have argued, despite their impairments, many disabled beneficiaries could return to work whereas others have argued the work capacity of Social Security disability beneficiaries is very limited due to the wide distribution of severe health problems among the population.
+Some have argued that, despite their impairments, many disabled beneficiaries could return to work.
+Others have argued that the work capacity of Social Security disability beneficiaries is very limited due to the prevalence of severe health problems.